griffin-goodwin/griffin-goodwin/README.md

 - 💬 Ask me about **solar flare prediction, space weather, astronomical data analysis, and Python for astronomy**
 - 📫 How to reach me: **ggoodwin5@gsu.edu**
 - 😄 Pronouns: **He/Him**
-- ⚡ Fun fact: **I use machine learning to predict when the Sun will have "bad days" that could affect satellites and power grids on Earth!**

 ### 🤖 Machine Learning in Astronomy
 - Deep learning for solar event prediction